ajaycdas/GameEngine/README.md

 There are currently two users hardcoded as there is no db configured.

-- Username:player | Password: player (Roles: Player)
+- Username: player | Password: player (Roles: Player)
-- Username:admin | Password: admin   (Roles: Player, Admin)
+- Username: admin  | Password: admin  (Roles: Player, Admin)

 API to fetch token : /api/Token
-API to chk access to board game : /api/BoardGame
+API to check access to board game : /api/BoardGame
-API to chk access to player customization : /api/PlayerCustomization
+API to check access to player customization : /api/PlayerCustomization